 - Hearing two or more voices arguing or fighting inside the head.

-Causes of Voices
+Causes of voices

-There are many significant reasons that can cause hearing voices.
+There are many significant factors that can cause hearing voices.
 The major factors that contribute to this condition are stress, anxiety, depression, and traumatic experiences.
 In some cases, there might be environmental and genetic factors that cause such hearing of voices.

 The brain of the patient generates the voices and sounds, and they tend to hear both the sounds simultaneously.
 The condition becomes severe when the patient fails to understand that they are hearing their own voice.